JEF United Chiba: JEF United Ichihara (1992–2004)

 In 1991, it merged with the JR East's company team to become East Japan JR Furukawa Football Club (東日本ジェイアール古河サッカークラブ) and rebranded itself as JEF United Ichihara upon the J.League's founding in 1993.
 JEF United Ichihara was an original member ("Original Ten" (Note: The Original Ten of the J.League in 1992 were Kashima Antlers, Urawa Red Diamonds, JEF United Ichihara, Verdy Kawasaki, Yokohama Marinos, Yokohama Flügels, Shimizu S-Pulse, Nagoya Grampus Eight, Gamba Osaka and Sanfrecce Hiroshima.)) of the J.League in 1993.
-The club initially built itself around the former Germany national football team player Pierre Littbarski.
+The club initially built itself around the former Germany national team player Pierre Littbarski.

 From 1998 to 2000, the club struggled to stay in the J.League and it began a series of efforts to be a competitive team.
 Since the hiring of Ivica Osim in 2003, JEF United has contended for the league title each year despite limited resources and struggling attendance.

-JEF United Chiba (2005–)
+JEF United Chiba (2005–present)

 On 1 February 2005, the club changed its name from JEF United Ichihara to the current name after Chiba city had joined Ichihara, Chiba as its hometown in 2003.
 Of its club name, JEF is taken from the JR East and Furukawa Electric companies and United is meant to represent the unity of the club and its home city.
-Also, JEF United is the only team in J.League which corporate name survived the transition from the JSL in 1992, as J.League mandated that "corporate teams are not allowed in the J.League", and that any corporate teams need to adapt a hometown and name themselves after it, rather than their owner companies.
+Also, JEF United is the only team in J.League whose corporate name survived the transition from the JSL in 1992, as J.League mandated that "corporate teams are not allowed in the J.League", and that any corporate teams need to adapt a hometown and name themselves after it, rather than their owner companies.

-On 16 July 2006, Osim left the club to take over the coach of the Japan national team and was succeeded by Amar Osim, his son and assistant coach.
+On 16 July 2006, Osim left the club to take over as coach of the Japan national team and was succeeded by Bosnian manager Amar Osim, his son and assistant coach.

 On December 5, 2007, it was announced that Amar Osim had been sacked after the club's lowly 13th-place finish in the 2007 season.

 After 13 games in the 2008 season Josip Kuže was sacked as team manager.
-On 8 May 2008 it was announced that the new manager was Alex Miller.
-Miller was First Team Coach at Liverpool F.C. alongside Rafael Benítez prior to joining JEF United.
+On 8 May 2008, the club then announced Scottish Alex Miller as the club new manager.
 The Furukawa Electric is no longer the main sponsor of the club, a job these days taken over by Fuji Electric.